Shalvee27/Developed-a-coffee-ordering-android-app-using-Android-Studio-/README.md

-•	Built an interactive coffee ordering android app using Android Studio
+###	Developed a coffee ordering android app using Android Studio                                                    07/2015
-**** Designed GUI using views, checkboxes and buttons to display the app
+*	Designed and built the GUI for the app using views, checkboxes and buttons
-**** Created Java codes for the click events of checkboxes and buttons to update the order
+*	Created Java codes for the click events of checkboxes and buttons to update the order
-**** This app makes it easier to summarize the coffee ordering
+*	This app works successfully to summarize the coffee ordering

 Feel free to download the app in the following link.